How to Downgrade PHP Version In WordPress: 2 Quick Methods

 This helps get rid of any old, stored versions of your site that might be causing trouble.
 Next, make sure your web server has successfully applied the downgrade.
 If needed, restart the server to ensure everything takes effect.

-If your site is running slowly, monitor its performance closely.
-Consider optimizing your database, enabling caching, and using a Content Delivery Network (CDN) to improve load times.
+Performance issues: If your site is running slowly, monitor its performance closely.
+Consider optimizing your database, enabling a caching plugin, and using a Content Delivery Network (CDN) to improve load times.
 Also, check for any resource-intensive scripts or plugins that might be causing slowdowns and address those issues.

 Parting thoughts